 We often face exams, and this doesn’t just stop with schools and colleges.
 Exams help to validate our abilities and skills in a particular technology.
 All our life, there are some of the other exams that assist in taking the lead to improve career.
 One such recently launched exam is the AZ-500 Exam: Microsoft Azure Security Technologies (Beta).

-AZ-500 exam ensures that the student is certified to be professional in the respective role of data security along with significant knowledge about Microsoft Azure security technologies features and services.
+AZ-500 exam preparation makes the candidate eligible for the respective role of data security along with significant knowledge about Microsoft Azure security technologies features and services.

 Wondering what is this AZ-500 exam and if you need to take it?
 Let us enlighten the details to you!

 Introduction to AZ-500 exam: Microsoft Azure Security Technologies

 It is one of the many role-based Azure certifications that are being conducted by Microsoft.
 It comprises of one single exam and is presently under the Beta.
 It is anticipated to be fully available from June 2019, however it is tentative.
 Rather just focussing on various features of Azure and its services, this certification is more focused on the career path, which is making it rock the market.